The City of Castelo Branco

 The IPCB maintains 4 halls of residence to provide its students with good accommodations at affordable prices.
 One hall of residence is located in Idanha-a-Nova.
 All the rooms are equipped with closets, desks, chairs, beds, and central heating.

 The residences are organised in two double bedroom flats with a shower and toilet, and a small hall.
 Each floor has a kitchen and a laundry room.
-The monthly rent is 150 € per person (see the Accommodation Contract)
+The monthly rent is around 133 € per person.

 The IPCB’s Welfare Service manages the four IPCB’s Halls of Residence.
-In order to rent a room at the Residence, the student should send us by email an Application Form for Accommodation.
+In order to rent a room at the Residence, the student should send an email to email@example.com

 Students’ Cafeterias and Snack-Bars